dhyan1999/Helmet-Detection--Computer-Vision-/README.md

 > [`remote.py`](https://github.com/king-technologies/Project-Initiator/blob/main/remote.py "Main File"): Python file, the main file that contains the script

-## 🎊 Future Updates
+## 🎊 Future Scope

-- [ ] Add project boilerplate automatically for different languages and frameworks
+- In future this project can be extended to detect the number plates of bikes.

-- [ ] Add GUI
+- Proper GUI

-- [ ] Add Other VCS

 ## 🧑🏻 Author